 If you have any questions, please contact your local independent insurance agent or Hastings Mutual at (800) 442-8277 ext.
 1572.

 All Personal Auto policyholders with premium in March and April 2020 qualify for the refund.

-We began sending checks to policyholders who are directly billed by Hastings Mutual in late May.
-Refunds continue to be processed.
+We will begin sending checks to policyholders who are directly billed by Hastings Mutual in late May.
+Distribution may take up to four weeks.
 Policyholders who are billed by their agency will need to contact their agency (see question 5 below).

 It will be for 15% of your combined March and April 2020 Personal Auto premium.
 If there is any outstanding premium balance on your billing group, your refund will be used to pay it.
 Any remaining amount will be sent to you.